 Welcome to the department

 Computing prepares pupils to participate in a rapidly changing world in which work and other activities are increasingly transformed by access to varied and developing technologies.
-Pupils use computing and IT tools to create systems and solutions as well as to find, explore, analyse, exchange and present information responsibly, creatively and with discrimination.
-They learn how to employ computing systems and IT to enable rapid access to ideas and experiences from a wide range of people and communities.
+Pupils use computing and IT tools to create systems and solutions as well as to find, explore, analyse, exchange and present information responsibly, creatively and without discrimination.
 Increased capability in the use of computing promotes initiative and independent learning, with pupils being able to make informed judgements about when and where to use computing and IT to best effect, and to consider its implications for home and work both now and in the future.

 “I like my job because it involves learning.
 I like being around smart people who are trying to figure out new things.
 I like the fact that if people really try, they can figure out how to invent things that actually have in impact.”
 Bill Gates, Microsoft